DONATION APPEAL:

-Come and explore our varied collections to discover more about the
+Come and explore the museum's varied collections to discover more about the

-domestic and rural life of the area through objects, images and sound.
+domestic and rural life of the local area through objects, images and sound.

-Throughout the year we also host an interesting programme of talks
+Throughout the year the History Group hosts an interesting programme of talks

 OPENING HOURS